zranger1/PixelTeleporter/README.md

 Unzip and copy the PixelTeleporter folder into the `libraries` folder in the Processing sketchbook.
 If `libraries` does not exist, (this is unlikely, but possible) you will need to create it.

-The folder structure should look like this:
+The folder structure should look like when you're done:

 ```
 Processing